devtrf/Terraform-Workshop/CHEATSHEET.md

 # Terraform Azure Workshop Cheat Sheet

-A quick reference for common commands, troubleshooting, and gotchas for all labs.
+A comprehensive reference for common commands, troubleshooting, and best practices for all labs.

 ---